jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

         not True
         False

-* "not_" appears 3 times in this statement, I want to change that.
+* ":ref:`not<test_logical_negation>`" appears 3 times in this statement, I want to change that.
 I "multiply" it by each thing inside the parentheses to try to make the statement simpler

   .. code-block:: python
     :lineno-start: 47